Vitty85/WagicSyntaxPlugin/README.md

 ## Usage
 The Plugin starts enabled by default, but you can disable it by using the plugin menu choice "Disable Online Syntax Check"

-When the Plugin is disabled, you can activate it by using the plugin menu choice "Enable and Perform Current Line Syntax Check"
+When the Plugin is disabled, you can activate it by using the plugin menu choice "Enable and Perform Visible Lines Syntax Check"

 The Plugin will automatically detect keywords, triggers, zones, macros and constants and it will highlight them using different colors:
 - Blue style for keywords